 Cold calling is super effective…if you know what you are doing!
 What I can’t understand is why so many companies emphasize prospecting (cold calling) aka making new friends :), when the majority of companies I consult with don’t even ask their current clients (people that love them) for referrals?
 The answer is they just don’t know how to do it!
 Sure, I could call you and say, “Hey, who do you know that would be interested in working with me?”, but I would rate this “ask” as an F-.
 Why?
 Because referrals have nothing to do with me!
 Referrals have everything to do with you “my client” and your friends.
 Have you heard the line “Your referrals are the greatest compliment I could receive?”
 Yuck!
 Or worse: “I build my business on your referrals.”
 Who cares?
 Sorry, but this is so unprofessional.

 Here’s the point!
 I got what I asked for!
 What kind of referrals are you asking for?
-You want vertical referrals, meaning you want to be referred to rich people!
+You want vertical referrals, meaning you want to be referred to people that have the means to buy your product or service!
 Here is a real estate example of the difference between a traditional referral versus a vertical referral.
 “Who do you know that is looking to buy a home in Charlotte? “(normal way to ask for a referral).
-A vertical referral would be “Who do you know, that’s like you, financially savvy, that might be looking for a second home?”
+A vertical referral would be “Who do you know, that’s like you, financially savvy, that might be looking for a second home in Charlotte?”
 Now this is a much classier way to ask for a vertical referral, because the question in itself presupposes that the person, your client, would refer you to is already rich, because you are asking for someone that is looking to buy a second home.

 Now I can drill down even more and say: maybe the president or program director of a local or national association, like SHRM or a trade group, like a chamber or Rotary club, or maybe a corporation that has sales reps that need to polish their phone skills to get even more appointments, like a financial firm or a Medical supply company.